bhdl/bhdl.org/README.md

 yarn build
 ```

 The `public` directory is ready to publish.
+Currently it is deployed on GitHub pages, at https://github.com/lihebi/bhdl.org-dist